phm97/objviewer/README.md

 ## Features
+Obj viewer works fine with a lot of obj files.
+However, some files contain some instructions not supported by this loader.
+Loading such files results in a crash of the application.
+Here are the instructions not supported
+- vp
+- l
+- bmat
+- step
+- cstype
+- curv
+- surf
+- deg
+- sp
+- and more

+The following features are supported
+- normals
+- texture coordinates
+- triangular faces
+- square faces
+- faces defined with absolute indices
+- faces defined with relative indices

 objviewer does not support Mtl files yet.
 This may come in the future.

 Texture files are loaded with GdkPixbuf.
 The supported file formats are the following :